The Apache Software Foundation

 The PMC is expected to conduct all of its business on the public developers mailing list, in the full view of the community.

-The private@ list is for communication about private matters, such as discussion of proposed committers, proposed new PMC members, and communication from the Board of Directors.
+Every PMC also has a private@ list, which is for communication about private matters, such as discussion of proposed committers, proposed new PMC members, or confidential security issues.
 Do not use it for discussion of features, roadmap, or other technical decisions.

 The Board of Directors will occasionally send you comments or queries, often related to your quarterly board report.
 Any PMC member can, and should, respond to these.
 You should not wait for the Chair to respond to these queries.